Alternative Break Mission Experiences

-Applications will become availble in November, and are due January 19th, 2017.
+Applications will become availble in November, and are due January 18th, 2018.
 Applicants will be interviewed over the following two weeks.
-Once all students are placed, we begin an intensive month of planning and fundraising, with our Kickoff Meeting on Friday, January 27th, 2017.
+Once all students are placed, we begin an intensive month of planning and fundraising, with our Kickoff Meeting on Friday, January 26th, 2018.

 Ways to Participate:

 In addition to actively participating in these service experiences, you can make a monetary donations any time of year.
 We also hold some fundraisers in our local community:

 - Breakfast at Applebee’s (Montgomeryville): Saturday, February 24th, 2018 from 8-10 a.m.

 We always need BINGO prizes and raffle baskets as well as Finer Things prizes.
 Contact Christine Eberle, email@example.com or 215-641-5590 to make a contribution.

 Cost to students: $50 plus a commitment to work together on fundraising to cover the full cost of approximately $500/student.